Jungle Love (Family Guy)

 "Jungle Love" is the 13th episode of the fourth season of Family Guy.
-The episode originally aired on September 25, 2005 and was written by Mark Hentemann and directed by Seth Kearsley.
+Written by Mark Hentemann and directed by Seth Kearsley, the episode originally aired on Fox on September 25, 2005.
 Chris runs away from his home after getting hazed on his first day of school and joins the Peace Corps, after which he is dropped off in South America and becomes popular with the indigenous people.
 Peter gets a job at the Pawtucket Brewery, where the beer is free as long as employees do not drink during their shift.